tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 "Waits for the readers to drain" is where a flush would hurt the rest of the database if it were taken literally.

-A flush retires the memtable it just installed while holding the column-family registry read lock, and it holds that lock across the whole install because the level sets it mutates belong to families the lock keeps alive.
-Creating or dropping a family takes the same lock for writing.
-So a retire that waited for a reader to leave would hold a read lock for as long as that reader stayed.
+A flush retires the memtable it just installed while holding a borrow of the family view, and it holds that borrow across the whole install because the level sets it mutates belong to families the borrow keeps alive.
+So a retire that waited for a reader to leave would hold that borrow for as long as that reader stayed -- and a `drop` waits out the borrows naming the family it is freeing, so it would then wait just as long.
-The announcement holds off readers that have not arrived yet.
-It does nothing about a reader already inside, and the writer waits for every one of those.
-A `tidesdb_create_column_family` then takes as long as the reader the flush is waiting on.

 The reclaim is therefore bounded.
 It rechecks whether the readers have gone a fixed number of times, and if they have not, it puts the memtable on a **pending list** and returns.
 The deferred-free reaper sweeps that list each second, freeing whatever has since drained.
-Nothing is leaked — a memtable still pinned at close is freed when the L0 is destroyed — and the flush gives the registry lock back on a bound that does not depend on how long some reader chooses to stay.
+Nothing is leaked — a memtable still pinned at close is freed when the L0 is destroyed — and the flush gives its borrow back on a bound that does not depend on how long some reader chooses to stay.

 The overwhelmingly common case still frees inline: a reader that entered just before the retire is normally gone within a recheck or two, and the deferral is what happens when it is not.